KECK INSTITUTE FOR SPACE STUDIES

 Are students considered core participants?

-Students are generally not considered core participants, and they will not be counted against your limit of core-participants.
-Students may be nominated (by core-participants) to attend the study.
-This occurs during the registration process for the study, after the study has been selected for funding.
+Students are generally not considered core participants, although such is not disallowed.
+Typically, students are nominated by core-participants to attend the study.
+This process of nominating the early career participants occurs during the registration process for the study, after the study has been selected for funding.

 Please contact the Office of the Chief Scientist and Chief Technologist at JPL for their process on how to secure JPL support for a study.